Sigrid Nunez: Biography

 Sigrid Nunez was born and raised in New York City, the daughter of a German mother and a Chinese-Panamanian father.
 She received her BA from Barnard College (1972) and her MFA from Columbia University (1975), after which she worked for a time as an editorial assistant at The New York Review of Books.
 Nunez has published nine novels, including A Feather on the Breath of God, The Last of Her Kind, The Friend, What Are You Going Through, and, most recently, The Vulnerables.
-She is also the author of Sempre Susan: A Memoir of Susan Sontag.
+She is also the author of Sempre Susan: A Memoir of Susan Sontag and It Will Come Back to You: Collected Stories.

-Among the journals to which Nunez has contributed are The New Yorker, The New York Times, The New York Review of Books, The Paris Review, Harper's, McSweeney's, The Believer, The Threepenny Review, the London Review of Books, Harper's Weekly, and The Wall Street Journal.
+Among the journals to which Nunez has contributed are The New Yorker, The New York Times, The New York Review of Books, The Paris Review, The Yale Review, McSweeney's, The Believer, The Threepenny Review, the London Review of Books, Harper's Magazine, and The Wall Street Journal.

 Her work has also appeared in several anthologies, including four Pushcart Prize volumes and four anthologies of Asian-American literature.
-One of her short stories was selected for The Best American Short Stories 2019.
+Two of her short stories have been selected for The Best American Short Stories.
 Nunez, a Fellow of the John Simon Guggenheim Memorial Foundation, is also the recipient of a Whiting Writer's Award, a Berlin Prize Fellowship, the Rosenthal Foundation Award and the Rome Prize in Literature.
 Nunez is a member of the American Academy of Arts and Letters.
-She was a James Merrill F ellow in December 2018–January 2019.

-She has taught at Columbia, Princeton, Boston University, and the New School, and has been a visiting writer or writer in residence at Amherst, Smith, Baruch, Vassar, Syracuse, and the University of California, Irvine, among others.
+Nunez has taught at Columbia, Princeton, Boston University, and the New School, and has been a visiting writer or writer in residence at Amherst, Smith, Baruch, Vassar, Syracuse, and the University of California, Irvine, among others.
 Nunez has also been on the faculty of the Bread Loaf Writers' Conference and of several other writers' conferences across the country.
-Her work has been translated into more than thirty languages.
+Her work has been translated into thirty-five languages.

-She lives in New York City.
+Nunez lives in New York City.

 In 2024, two of her novels were adapted into films.
 The duo Scott McGehee and David Siegel adapted her novel The Friend into a film starring Naomi Watts.
 Spanish filmmaker Pedro Almodóvar adapted What Are You Going Through into his English feature debut, The Room Next Door, starring Tilda Swinton and Julianne Moore.
 The latter was awarded the prestigious Golden Lion at the 81st Venice International Film Festival.